openstack/training-guides/doc/upstream-training/source/slides/workflow-setup-git-and-commit-messages.rst

   development that is being added to the logs
 - There are unused arguments being passed into a method that is used in several different files
-- A new capability was added to the project that should be implemented in all vendor drivers

-Share your favorite to our IRC channel.
+Share both in our IRC channel.

-Exercise 2
+Exercise 3
 ==========

 Write a commit message body to expand on each of the following summary lines.
 Feel free to make up details to make the context more realistic.
 Share your favorite in IRC.

-- Cleanup deprecated methods
 - Minimize database queries
 - Added unit tests to cover untested methods

-Exercise 3
+Exercise 4
 ==========

 Write a commit message for the bug you created during our earlier